-Set up the breakout rooms in advance with the tools you want the students to use, ensuring the tools have been enabled for student access.
-Have one slide with the exercise available in each breakout room in advance which explains what tools the students are expected to use and what exactly they will do.
+Set up the breakout rooms in advance with the tools you want the students to use ensuring the tools have been enabled for student access.
+Have a slide with the exercise available in each room in advance.

 Visiting the groups